rafiibrahim8/rsapwn/README.md

 ```

 # How does it work?
-The program tries to find factor of  `n` from [FactorDB.com](http://factordb.com) the uses pythons [`pycryptodome`](https://github.com/Legrandin/pycryptodome/) to generate RSA private key.
+The program tries to find factor of  `n` from [FactorDB.com](http://factordb.com) then uses pythons [`pycryptodomex`](https://github.com/Legrandin/pycryptodome/) to generate RSA private key.
+If the factor of `n` cannot be found on FactorDB.com, the program provides an option to factor `n` using *Fermat's Factorization Algorithm* (if the primes are [not secure](https://www.youtube.com/watch?v=-ShwJqAalOk)).
 You can also generate public key from RSA parameters with this program.

-# Acknowledgments
-[user448810](https://stackoverflow.com/users/448810/user448810) for code of calculating `d`.